mattkocak/powerbi-visuals-slicerbutton/README.md

 ## Features
 - Supports Power BI Desktop February 2022 and later
 - Slice number and text data type columns
-- Slice up to two columns at the same time
+- Slice up to two columns at the same time (utilizes AND logic)
 - Slice based on specified comma-delimited **inclusion** list
 - Format selection color and transparency
 - Other common button formatting features